Brookswood-Fernridge (Langley) — A Buyer’s Guide

 - · BC Home Flipping Tax — the 730-day overlay every redevelopment investor needs to model

-- · BC Property Transfer Tax and PTT calculator — the line item every land-assembly investor underestimates
+- · BC Property Transfer Tax and PTT calculator — on a $1.5M Brookswood land-assembly parcel, BC PTT runs ~$28,000 at closing

 - · Foreign Buyer Ban + 20% APTT — the rules that gate non-Canadian investor activity